Ericsson/codechecker/docs/analyzer/user_guide.md

                         existing checkers supported by the analyzer.
                         These can be given to 'CodeChecker analyze --checker-config'.
-  --only-enabled        DEPRECATED.
-Show only the enabled checkers.
-  --only-disabled       DEPRECATED.
-Show only the disabled checkers.
   -o {rows,table,csv,json}, --output {rows,table,csv,json}
                         The format to list the applicable checkers as.
                         (default: rows)